Home Equity Loan Tax Deduction

 Mortgage Interest is (Sometimes) Deductible

-Important: The home equity loan tax deduction is different for tax years 2018 and beyond.
+The home equity loan tax deduction is different for tax years 2018 and beyond.
 This page remains to describe how things used to work, but it's more important than ever to review your financial situation and your deductions with a tax professional before making big decisions.
 For purchase loans, some deductions may still be available, but second mortgage deductions were updated with the Tax Cuts and Jobs Act.
 If you use the money for "substantial improvements" to your home, a limited deduction may still be available.

 For Tax Years 2017 and Before

 A mortgage can help you buy a home (or borrow against a property you already own), and it might even provide some tax benefits.
-Interest you pay might be deductible, but don’t rush to borrow just for savings on your 1040 – there are maximums and other limitations that might reduce or completely eliminate your ability to deduct interest.
+The interest you pay might be deductible, but don’t rush to borrow just for savings on your 1040 – there are maximums and other limitations that might reduce or completely eliminate your ability to deduct interest.

 This page covers general guidelines, but tax laws are complex and they constantly change.
 Verify the details and speak with a tax preparer before you claim a deduction.